Martin005/python-pptx-ng/docs/dev/analysis/placeholders/index.rst

   + In can be accidentally selected and generally pollutes the shape space of the slide.

-* I'm not sure python-pptx does the right thing when adding slides from layouts containing footer items, at least not the same thing as PowerPoint does in automatically working out which footer items to copy over.
+* I'm not sure python-pptx-ng does the right thing when adding slides from layouts containing footer items, at least not the same thing as PowerPoint does in automatically working out which footer items to copy over.